Pakistan claims it has ‘credible intelligence’ India will strike within 36 hours

 Two days earlier, India’s navy said it had carried out test missile strikes to “revalidate and demonstrate readiness of platforms, systems and crew for long range precision offensive strike.”

-Tensions have been also been simmering along the Line of Control and gunfire has been exchanged along the disputed border for five straight nights.
+Tensions have been also been simmering along the Line of Control and gunfire has been exchanged along the disputed border for six straight nights.

+The Director Generals of Military Operations of both countries spoke over a hotline on Tuesday, India’s state broadcaster and Pakistan’s military confirmed on Wednesday – the first conversation between the military officials since the Pahalgam attack.

 This is a developing story and will be updated.